Dlinton1/terraform-aws-lab/README.md

 ## Overview

-This project demonstrates my hands-on experience building and managing cloud infrastructure, containerized applications, and DevOps automation.
+This project demonstrates my hands-on experience building and managing cloud infrastructure, containerized applications, monitoring solutions, databases, and DevSecOps automation.

 The environment was built using AWS, Terraform, Docker, GitHub Actions, and Linux administration practices.